 Format and Classes

 This camp demands a full-time commitment during class, as well as on evenings and weekends.
 Students in this camp may not be able to participate in all of the usual group trips and activities planned for our other teen film camps.
 When not in class or shooting film, students will be casting, creating storyboards, and rehearsing.
-Simply put, for students who are very serious about making films and increasing their knowledge and abilities about the craft of filmmaking, the 4-Week Filmmaking II Camp for teens is the perfect choice.
+For this reason this program is only for teenagers who are extremely serious about filmmaking.

 Students should bring a hard drive of 500 GB or larger.